mahendrakariya/tf_idf_search_engine/README.md

 This is a simple TF-IDF based search engine.

-Usage: java -jar SearchEngine.jar <data dir>
+Usage: java -jar SearchEngine.jar data_dir

-<data dir> should be the directory of data.
-This search engine only parsed .txt file as of now.
+data_dir should be the directory of data.
+This search engine only works with text files.